semanticinsight/autobricks/README.md

 export DATABRICKS_API_HOST="https://<my_databricks_host>.azuredatabricks.net"
 ```

-Exporting variables doesn't make for a great development experience so I recommend using the enviroment manager tools of your editor and for testing create a ./pytest.ini that looks like this:
+Exporting variables doesn't make for a great development experience so I recommend using the environment manager tools of your editor and for testing create a ./pytest.ini that looks like this:

 ```
 [pytest]